melissanespeque/melissanespeque/README.md

 - 👋 Hi, I’m @melissanespeque
-- 👀 I’m interested in BI, Data Analysis, Data Science
+- 👀 I’m interested in Physics & Data Science/Analysis
-- 🌱 I’m currently learning Data Science, Big Data & Italian
+- 🌱 I’m currently learning Data Science
-- 📫 How to reach me: melissanespeque@gmail.com / https://www.linkedin.com/in/melissanespeque/
+- 📫 How to reach me: melissanespeque@gmail.com / https://linkedin.com/in/melissanespeque/
 - 😄 Pronouns: She/Her - Ela/Dela
 - ⚡ Fun fact: I'm vegan
 - 🤓 About me: I love to travel and surf.
-Learn new things and try new sports.
-You'll probably find me at a street samba
+Learn new things everyday and try new sports.
+You'll most likely find me smiling and dancing at a street samba wearing flip flops.

 <!---
 melissanespeque/melissanespeque is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.